SimInsights for Teachers

 School : Tecnologico de Monterrrey, Mexico City Campus, Mexico

-Professor Víctor Robledo-Rella got a Bachelor degree on Physics and a M. in Sc. degree on Astronomy from the Mexican Autonomous National University.
-He got a Honor recognition for his post-graduate studies.
-He is full-time professor of the Physics and Math Department, of the Design, Engineering and Architecture School of the Tecnologico de Monterrey, Mexico City Campus since 2002.
-Currently, he is the director of the Honors Program of the Design, Engineering and Architecture School.
-He also coordinates the Introductory Physics courses of the Physics and Math Department, and he is the author of the Applied Physics course approved at institutional level at the Tecnologico de Monterrey.
-Professor Robledo-Rella is a member of the e-Learning Research Group at the Mexico City Campus, where he participates actively in research projects about the use and development of technology in education, including mobile learning and on-line adaptive systems.
-He has participated in various national and international conferences, and has 8 publications in astrophysics and more than 18 publications in educational research, mobile learning and intelligent tutoring.
-He is coauthor of the pre-calculus book: Introduction to Mathematics: Exercises and Problems with Grupo Editorial Patria, and he has reviewed and translated 4 University of Physics books for Grupo Editorial Patria, Pearson and McGraw-Hill.
-Professor Victor Robledo-Rella has over 16 years teaching physics at the university level and he is certified in the 2010 Teaching-Skills Development Program of the Tecnologico de Monterrey.
-He gives short workshops for teachers about the didactic use of the Blackboard platform and he has given several science lectures in radio and in several Mexican states.
+Professor Víctor Robledo-Rella earned a bachelor’s degree in physics, a master’s degree with honors in astronomy from the Mexican Autonomous National University.
+Since 2002, he has been full-time professor of physics and math in the Design, Engineering and Architecture School at the Monterrey Institute of Technology, Mexico City Campus, where he is also the Director of the Honors Program.
+He is a member of the e-Learning Research Group at the Mexico City Campus, where he participates actively in research projects about the use and development of technology in education, including mobile learning and on-line adaptive systems.
+He has participated in various national and international conferences, and has eight publications in astrophysics and more than 18 publications in educational research, mobile learning and intelligent tutoring.
+He is coauthor of the pre-calculus book Introduction to Mathematics: Exercises and Problems with Grupo Editorial Patria, and he has reviewed and translated four University of Physics books for Grupo Editorial Patria, Pearson and McGraw-Hill.
+Professor Victor Robledo-Rella has over 16 years teaching physics at the university level and in 2010 was certified in the Teaching-Skills Development Program of the Tecnologico de Monterrey.
+He gives short workshops for teachers about the didactic use of the Blackboard platform and he has given several science lectures on the radio and in several Mexican states.
 Recently, Prof. Robledo-Rella received, along with other members of e-Learning Research Group, the Innovation in Education Award of the V Congress of Educational Innovation hosted at the Tecnologico de Monterrey.